 - 3.1.
 Public Sector Internal Auditing Standards (PSIAS) require a specific risk-based approach to be taken when preparing audit plans.
-All requirements have been followed in preparation of the 2022/2023 interim Internal Audit Plan and will be fully demonstrated when the Plan is reviewed and updated in June 2022. - 3.2 The Annual Plan is usually presented to the Risk and Audit Scrutiny Committee (RASC) around March of each year but has been brought forward for 2022/2023 to allow the Plan to be presented to the last meeting of this Committee ahead of local government elections in May 2022.
-To reflect the significantly earlier presentation of the Plan this year, and to allow time to fully assess resources available in 2022/2023, and the extent of the function's role within the Oracle Fusion project, areas of the Plan that detail audit work within Resources will not be fully scoped until the first quarter of 2022/2023.
-The Plan will then be refreshed and re-presented to the first meeting of the new Risk and Audit Scrutiny Committee in June 2022. - 3.3.
-The content of the Audit Plan is determined by the requirement to deliver a programme of work that informs the annual audit opinion on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control arrangements.
-The interim Audit Plan supports this objective with an initial focus on:- - committing resources to support corporate activity - prioritising assignments to ensure key areas of work are completed in year
+All requirements have been followed in preparation of the 2023/2024 Internal Audit Plan.
+The Internal Audit function's compliance with PSIAS is being externally assessed by East Lothian Council in 2022/2023.
+The outcome of this assessment will be presented to the Risk and Audit Scrutiny Committee (RASC) in June 2023. - 3.2.
+The content of audit plans is determined by the requirement to deliver a programme of work that informs the annual audit opinion on the overall adequacy and effectiveness of an organisation's framework of governance, risk management and control arrangements.
+The Internal Audit Plan for South Lanarkshire Council in 2023/2024 supports this objective by:- - linking to the Council's objectives and priorities - providing assurance (as part of a rolling programme of work) in relation to top risks that have been identified by the Council - delivering a balanced plan in compliance with PSIAS that maximises resources available - committing resources to support corporate activity - prioritising assignments to ensure key areas of work are completed in the year.